xuqiqiang/dragdropwindows/README.md

 # dragdropwindows
-This plugin modify windows style to accep Drag&Drop text or files and when Drop text or files from other window, this plugin does call a dart callback function. flutter gets the text or the file name from the callback function.
+This plugin modify windows style to accept Drag&Drop text or files and when Drop text or files from other window, this plugin does call a dart callback function. flutter gets the text or the file name from the callback function.

 ## Supported Platforms